Unreal-UX/UE/README.md

 ## Setting up CI/CD

-- You will need to add your
+- You will need to add your [Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) named PAT.
+It is then available to your actions runners as ${{secrets.PAT}}.

 **GitHub Actions Runners**
 - There is an included wokflow that runs on GitHub's Action runners, unfortunatly it will run out of space on those runner at this time